 My sister on the other hand…..No way in hell was she going to keep walking on that specific game trail.
 I was bummed.
 After having spent the last hour charging, swearing, falling and crawling through brush, and walking on skinny little caribou trails that petered out….
 I had finally tripped into a nice, big, firm and wide game trail.
 I didn’t want to give it up, especially after I had scared the bear off of it.

 My sister and I had spent the last two days hiking into a wild and remote mountainous valley to scratch out a Super Cub landing strip.
 After getting charged by the bear we were thankful to be alive and unhurt and were very well aware of how terrible it could have turned out.

 I had startled a huge grizzly bear.
 It charged.
 Thankfully we had been making noise, talking and swearing at each other; we did not allow each other to get separated in the thick brush, and my bear safety firearm was very handy.
 Also, I was comfortable shooting it, having practiced, and I had it loaded with special Alaska Made Bear Ammunition.
 In this section of the website you will find very important bear safety information.
 Please review this bear safety information carefully.
 Whether you choose to use bear spray or a firearm for bear protection, please use common sense.

 - 1) Bring bear protection.
 Either bear spray or a firearm

 - 2) Be familiar with your bear protection

 - 3) If using a firearm, use a big one!
-A shotgun or rifle are best.
-A hand gun smaller than a .44 will feel real small shaking in your hands, as you aim it at a charging grizzly bear.
+A shotgun or rifle is best.
+A hand gun smaller than a .44 will feel really small shaking in your hands, as you aim it at a charging grizzly bear.